 Day 12.
 Breakfast.
 Transfer to the airport according to your flight.

 Price: 2-3 pers. – 2298 Euro per person in twin/dbl room; 4-7 pers. – 1650 Euro per person in twin/dbl room;

 Best period: April-September

-The price includes: transfers from/to Sofia airport and private transfers throughout the tour; an English-speaking guide (other languages can also be handled); accommodation and boarding as mentioned; entrance fees; VAT and all local taxes
+The price includes: transfers from/to Sofia airport and private transfers throughout the tour; an English-speaking guide (other languages can also be handled); accommodation on a BB basis; entrance fees; VAT and all local taxes

-The price does not include: tips, other meals, alcohol drinks, and personal expenses
+The price does not include: tips, other meals, alcoholic drinks, and personal expenses